 and laser).
 Resize it if needed.

-Add these components to the mine:
+Add the following components and settings to the mine:

 0

-Add a new tag named Enemy
+Create a new tag named Enemy

 and assign it to the mine.

-Now create a new C# script and name it MineMove
+Now create a new MonoBehaviour script called

-move the mine downward, destroy it when it leaves the screen, and
+.
+It will move the mine downward, destroy it when

 using UnityEngine;